demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/necrowing-DramaMask/README.md

 * Disable mask possession when attached **[Host]**
 * Change mask view on usage (can be made different if attached) **[OptionalSync]**
 * Stop mask actions applying immediately on non-host clients, as it can cause temporary visual desync on rapid changes **[Client]**
+* Ignore custom keybinds with InputUtils installed for compatibility with unconventional control schemes like with LethalCompanyVR **[Client]**

 ## FAQ
 ### Where can I find the Drama mask?